aisha-x/THM/Rooms/SOC Level 1/Security-Information-and-Event-Management/Incident handling with Splunk.md

 ![image](https://github.com/user-attachments/assets/c8f9871a-da21-4df9-aa56-e3ef679502bd)

-   - we can see the src IP, destination IP, and URL, that our server is communicating with this ip `23.22.63.114`
+   - We can see the src IP, destination IP, and URL, that which our server is communicating with this ip `23.22.63.114`
 3. Inspect the url field to identify FQDN (fully Qualified Domain Name)

    ![image](https://github.com/user-attachments/assets/b0e31b19-9430-4c61-95ee-2a72e5169681)